-Management uses Adjusted EBITDA to evaluate the performance of our business as it reflects its ongoing profitability.
-We believe that certain investors and analysts use Adjusted EBITDA to measure a company's ability to service debt and to meet other payment obligations or as a common measurement to value companies in the biopharmaceutical industry.
+Management uses Adjusted EBITDA to evaluate the performance of the Company's business as it reflects its ongoing profitability.
+The Company believes that certain investors and analysts use Adjusted EBITDA to measure a company's ability to service debt and to meet other payment obligations or as a common measurement to value companies in the biopharmaceutical industry.
 Adjusted EBITDA has no directly comparable IFRS financial measure.
 Such information is intended to provide additional information and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS.

-The Company measures Adjusted EBITDA as net earnings (loss) plus income taxes, interest expense, accretion expense, distributions on preference shares, transaction costs, (gain) loss on revaluation of derivative liability and depreciation and amortization.
+The Company has revised its definition of Adjusted EBITDA from the previous reporting period and it now measures Adjusted EBITDA as net income (loss) less unrealized gain on changes in fair value of biological assets plus fair value changes in biological assets included in inventory sold, income taxes, interest expense, accretion expense, distributions on preference shares, transaction costs, other income, (gain) loss on revaluation of derivative liability, share based compensation and depreciation and amortization.
+The Company believes that this new definition is better suited to measure the Company's ability to service debt and to meet other payment obligations.